InfantLab/Policies/Code_of_conduct.md

 # Code of Conduct

 Science is hard, and the work of making sure science isn't harder than it needs to be is on all of us.
-We create our culture, and in the Bahlai lab, our culture is inclusive.
+We create our culture, and in the Goldsmiths nfantlab our culture is inclusive.

 We value the participation of every member of our community and want to ensure an that every lab member and collaborator has a positive, educational experience unhindered by unneccesary challenges caused by non-inclusive behavior.
-Accordingly, everyone who participates in any Bahlai Lab project is expected to show respect and courtesy to other community members at all times.
+Accordingly, everyone who participates in any InfantLab project is expected to show respect and courtesy to other community members at all times.

-Christie Bahlai, as head of the Bahlai Lab, and all lab members, are dedicated to a ***harassment and discrimination-free experience for everyone.*** Discrimination or harassment based on racial or ethnic background, citizenship status, religion (or lack thereof), political affiliation, gender identity/expression, sexual orientation, dis/ability status, appearance or body size will not be tolerated.  **We do not tolerate harassment or discrimination by and/or of members of our community in any form**.
+Caspar Addyman, as head of the InfantLab, and all lab members, are dedicated to a ***harassment and discrimination-free experience for everyone.*** Discrimination or harassment based on racial or ethnic background, citizenship status, religion (or lack thereof), political affiliation, gender identity/expression, sexual orientation, dis/ability status, appearance or body size will not be tolerated.  **We do not tolerate harassment or discrimination by and/or of members of our community in any form**.

 We are particularly motivated to support new and/or anxious collaborators, people who are looking to learn and develop their skills, and anyone who has experienced discrimination in the past.